scrambldchannel/dashingelephant/blog/2020-09-28-git-snippets.md

 ### Checkout a remote branch

 Sometimes someone will create a new fork in the upstream repository that I wish to clone locally.
-Or pehaps I want to checkout a branch I've pushed to my remote fork repository from a different development environment.
+Or perhaps I want to check out a branch I've pushed to my remote fork repository from a different development environment.

 ```sh
 git checkout --track upstream/issue/cube-get-last-data-update